manticoresoftware/manticoresearch/manual/Extensions/UDFs_and_Plugins/UDF.md

 # UDF

 UDFs reside in the external dynamic libraries (.so files on UNIX and .dll on Windows systems).
 Library files need to reside in a trusted folder specified by [plugin_dir](../../Server_settings/Common.md#plugin_dir) directive, for obvious security reasons: securing a single folder is easy; letting anyone install arbitrary code into `searchd` is a risk.
 You can load and unload them dynamically into searchd with [CREATE FUNCTION](../../Extensions/UDFs_and_Plugins/UDF/Creating_a_function.md) and [DROP FUNCTION](../../Extensions/UDFs_and_Plugins/UDF/Deleting_a_function.md) SQL statements respectively.
 Also, you can seamlessly reload UDFs (and other plugins) with [RELOAD PLUGINS](../../Extensions/UDFs_and_Plugins/Plugins/Reloading_plugins.md) statement.
 Manticore keeps track of the currently loaded functions, that is, every time you create or drop an UDF, `searchd` writes its state to the [sphinxql_state](../../Server_settings/Searchd.md#sphinxql_state) file as a plain good old SQL script.

 UDFs are local.
 In order to use them on a cluster, you have to put the same library on all its nodes and run CREATEs on all the nodes too.
-This might change in the future versions.

 Once you successfully load an UDF, you can use it in your SELECT or other statements just as well as any of the builtin functions: